lemoal-t/oriongraphdb/docs/ARCHITECTURE_ORIONGRAPH.md

   - `indices/lexical.json`
   - `indices/structural.json`
   - Mappings to OrionFS docs
-- AxonGraph itself is logically a DB, but it does not own a single `.db` file.
+- OrionGraph itself is logically a DB, but it does not own a single `.db` file.

 ---

 ### 2. Orion (Agentic Framework)

-**Role:** Orchestrate agents, sessions, tools, and workflows using AxonGraph as the context DB.
+**Role:** Orchestrate agents, sessions, tools, and workflows using OrionGraph as the context DB.

 **Responsibilities:**